-Standard list of categories of operation which may cause deterioration or disturbance Internationally important populations of regularly occurring Annex 1 birds Internationally important assemblage of waterfowl , including the internationally important population of regularly occurring migratory species Physical loss Removal (e.g. harvesting, coastal development) Smothering (e.g. by artificial structures, disposal of dredge spoil) ✓ ✓ Physical damage Siltation (e.g. run-off, channel dredging, outfalls) Abrasion (e.g. boating, anchoring, trampling) Selective extraction (e.g. aggregate dredging) ✓ ✓ Non-physical disturbance Noise (e.g. boat activity) Visual (e.g. recreational activity) ✓ ✓ Toxic contamination Introduction of synthetic compounds (e.g. pesticides, TBT, PCBs) Introduction of non-synthetic compounds (e.g. heavy metals, hydrocarbons) ✓ ✓
+Standard list of categories of operation which may cause deterioration or disturbance Internationally important populations of regularly occurring Annex 1 birds Internationally important populations of regularly occurring migratory species Physical loss Removal (e.g. harvesting, coastal development) Smothering (e.g. by artificial structures, disposal of dredge spoil) ✓ 1 Physical damage Siltation (e.g. run-off, channel dredging, outfalls) Abrasion (e.g. boating, anchoring, trampling) Selective extraction (e.g. aggregate dredging) ✓ Non-physical disturbance Noise (e.g. boat activity) Visual (e.g. recreational activity) √ √ Toxic contamination Introduction of synthetic compounds (e.g. pesticides, TBT, PCBs) Introduction of non-synthetic compounds (e.g. heavy metals, hydrocarbons) Introduction of radionuclides Non-toxic contamination Changes in nutrient loading (e.g. agricultural run-off, outfalls) Changes in organic loading (e.g. mariculture, outfalls) Changes in thermal regime (e.g. power stations) Changes in turbidity (e.g. run-off, dredging) Changes in salinity (e.g. water abstraction, outfalls) √ ✓

-Standard list of categories of operation which may cause deterioration or disturbance Internationally important populations of regularly occurring Annex 1 birds Internationally important assemblage of waterfowl , including the internationally important population of regularly occurring migratory species Non-toxic contamination Changes in nutrient loading (e.g. agricultural run-off, outfalls) Changes in organic loading (e.g. mariculture, outfalls) Changes in thermal regime (e.g. power stations) Changes in turbidity (e.g. run-off, dredging) Changes in salinity (e.g. water abstraction, outfalls) ✓ ✓ Biological disturbance Introduction of microbial pathogens Introduction of non-native species & translocation Selective extraction of species (e.g. bait digging, wildfowling, commercial & recreational fishing) 4 ✓
+Standard list of categories of operation which may cause deterioration or disturbance Internationally important populations of regularly occurring Annex 1 birds Internationally important populations of regularly occurring migratory species Biological disturbance Introduction of microbial pathogens Introduction of non-native species & translocation ~ ~ Selective extraction of species (e.g. bait digging, commercial & recreational fishing) 1 ✓

-This advice has been developed using best available scientific information and informed scientific interpretation and judgement as at March 2000.
+This advice has been developed using best available scientific information and informed scientific interpretation and judgement (as at March 2001).
 This process has used a coarse grading of relative sensitivity, exposure and vulnerability of each interest feature to different categories of operation based on the current state of our knowledge and understanding of the marine environment.
 This is shown in the sensitivity and vulnerability matrices at Table 4.
-The advice is indicative only, and is given to guide relevant authorities and others on particular operations which may cause deterioration of natural habitats of species, or disturbance of species for which the site has been designated.
+The advice is indicative only, and is given to guide relevant authorities and others on particular operations which may cause deterioration of natural habitats or the habitats of species, or disturbance of species for which the site has been designated.
 The advice, therefore, is not a list of prohibitions but rather a check list for operations which may need to be subject to some form of management measure(s) or further measures where actions are already in force.

-The precise impact of any category of operation occurring on the site will be dependant upon the nature, scale, location and timing of events.
+The precise impact of any category of operation occurring on the site will be dependent upon the nature, scale, location and timing of events.
 More detailed advice is available from English Nature to assist relevant authorities in assessing actual impacts and cumulative effects.
 Assessment of this information should be undertaken in the development of management of the site through wider consultation.

-In accordance with Government policy guidance, the advice on operations is feature and site specific, and provided in the light of current activities and patterns of usage at the site as at March 2000.
+In accordance with Government policy guidance, the advice on operations is feature and site specific, and provided in the light of current activities and patterns of usage at the site (as at March 2001).
 As such, it is important that future consideration of this advice by relevant authorities, and others, takes account of changes in usage patterns that have occurred at the site over the intervening period.
 Advice for sites will be kept under review and may be periodically updated through discussions with relevant authorities, and others, to reflect significant changes in our understanding of sensitivity together with the potential effects of plans or projects on the marine environment.
 The provision of the statutory advice given here, on operations which may cause deterioration of natural habitats or the habitats of species, or disturbance of species, for which the site has been designated, under Regulation 33(2), is provided without prejudice to specific advice given under Regulation 48(3) or Regulation 50 on individual operations that qualify as plans or projects within the meaning of Article 6 of the Habitats Directive.